sakhuttu/typewriter-js/README.md

 -   Text content is set in the HTML (works well with SEO and fallback if JavaScript not enabled)
 -   Typing effects starts only when your element becomes visible
 -   Multiple elements on the same page can be used
--   Configure typing speed and separate color for text and cursor
+-   Configure typing speed, text color, cursor character and cursor color
 -   Plain JavaScript, no dependencies

 ## Options